 Where Cornwall is packed with beach cafes and Dartmoor is the land of cosy pubs, Somerset has more than its fair share of elegantly turned-out country house hotels with restaurants.
 You’ll need to scrub up a bit more, but the food is absolutely worth the effort.

-Nestled deep into Exmoor, the journey is worth the effort with the sat nav to sample the local produce.
-Beacuse of its location, the pub welcomes shooting parties so a good range of meat and game is to be expected.
+Nestled deep into Exmoor, the journey is worth the effort with the sat-nav to sample the local produce.
+Because of its location, the pub welcomes shooting parties so a good range of meat and game is to be expected.
 But there is also seafood on offer - Exmoor does have a coastline don't forget!
-Its setting overlooking Tarr Steps makes this a special place to visit.
+Tarr Farm overlooks Tarr Steps makes this a special place to visit.

-The Lord Poulett Arms is an expertly restored 17th Century inn located in the beautiful village of Hinton St George, where you can tuck in to lip-smacking local food and sup homemade mulled wine or sloe gin beside one of the many real fires in the antique-filled restaurant.
+The Lord Poulett Arms is an expertly restored 17th Century inn located in the beautiful village of Hinton St George.
+You can tuck into lip-smacking local food and sup homemade mulled wine or sloe gin beside one of the many real fires in the antique-filled restaurant.
 It's a little bit up-market but we like it.

 Dorset is idyllic in its strings of towns and hamlets full of thatched cottages and beamed pubs.
 The streams that wind throughout this area are heaven for fishermen, alive as they are with precious brown trout.
 Open countryside, lovely beaches and good food – Dorset offers it all.